StevenJohnss/PrizeWheelProject/BE/README.md

 This documentation provides a basic overview of the APIs.
 For more detailed information, refer to the codebase and comments within the code.

 ### Notes:
-  - we recommend geting a free mysql DB free from https://railway.app/
+  - we recommend geting a free mysql DB from https://railway.app/